eriky/Wordpress-Development-Skeleton/README.md

 1. If you prefer, you could switch to MySQL but MariaDB better supports ARM64 (for arm based Macs).
 They are generally super compatible so it shouldn't matter at all.
 2. I like Adminer because it's super lightweight and fully supports ARM64 as well.
 If you want, you can switch to PHPMyAdmin.
 3. I bind to 127.0.0.1 explicitly.
-If you don't, you will bind to all interfaces, exposing your development installation to anyone that can reach your ip address which is generally not what you'd want.
+If you don't, you will bind to all interfaces, exposing your development installation to anyone that can reach your ip address which is generally not what you'd want during development.